Ao Oni

-The game gained a cult following in Japan due to livestreams and playthroughs.
-The game was later adapted into a variety of media, including two feature-length movies, a series of light novels, and a manga.
-A remaster was released on Steam and Nintendo Switch in 2024.
+Aooni gained a cult following in Japan and overseas due to livestreams and playthroughs.
+Aooni has received multiple sequels and spin-offs, and has been adapted into a variety of media, including three feature-length movies, a series of light novels, a manga and an anime series.
+A remaster was released on Steam and Nintendo Switch in 2024 and on Playstation 5 in 2026.